The Old Fire House

 This site is UNDER CONSTRUCTION, but be sure to bookmark this page and check back as our archive grows.

-In 1950, Redmond had just 573 residents.
-75 of those residents volunteered labor and/or materials to build a combination volunteer fire station, city hall, and jail.
+When the building was completed in 1950, Redmond had just five hundred and seventy three residents.
+Seventy five of those residents had volunteered labor and/or materials to build the combination volunteer fire station, city hall, and jail.

 The building also housed the office of Fredrick A. Reil.
 At this time he was the city clerk, the justice of the peace, the municipal judge, the water superintendent, the city's notary public, and the town's only full-time employee.
 There was a lot happening in that space!